gardener/etcd-backup-restore/docs/usage/enabling_immutable_snapshots.md

 #### Azure Blob Storage (ABS)

-To configure a retention policy on an Azure Blob Storage container:
+To configure an immutability policy on an Azure Blob Storage container:

-1. **Create the Retention Policy**
+1. **Create the Immutability Policy**

    Use the Azure CLI to create the immutability policy: